 The Copper Canyon is also home to the longest zip line in the world.
 The exhilarating ride takes you over three different canyons: Del Cobre Canyon, Tararecua Canyon, and Urique Canyon.
 Alternatively, cable cars offer a more sedate way to see the canyons from above.

-The hidden treasures of Baja are usually overlooked in favour of the teeming Los Cabos resort area.
+Also in Northern Mexico the hidden treasures of Baja are usually overlooked in favour of the teeming Los Cabos resort area.
 But away from San Jose del Cabo and Cabo San Lucas, you’ll find a very different experience.
 Spend a few nights in La Paz and admire the striking colonial architecture around town.
 And don’t miss the Magic Town of Todos Santos, the bohemian capital of Baja.
-This delightful village has a laid back vibe, great cuisine and some gorgeous boutique hotels.
+This delightful village has a laid-back vibe, great cuisine, and some gorgeous boutique hotels.

 Mexican wine?
 You bet!

-Perhaps the biggest surprise is that Baja is also Mexico’s premium wine region.
+Perhaps the biggest surprise in Northern Mexico is that Baja is also Mexico’s premium wine region.
 Head to Valle de Guadalupe and check out the fine wines and fantastic cuisine.
-A handful of new, sleek restaurants and tasting rooms are found only an hour and a half away from the USA border.
+Only an hour and a half away from the USA border, you can find a handful of new, sleek restaurants and tasting rooms.
 So this is fast becoming a trendy getaway for Americans.

-Baja’s wine country is comprised of over 150 wineries.
-But there’s something here for beer-lovers too.
+Over 150 wineries comprise Baja’s wine country.
+But there’s something here for beer lovers too.
 In fact, the state has won Best National Craft Beer five years in a row!
 The incredible culinary offerings of this region led Anthony Bourdain to call it “a little Tuscany”.
 And indeed, the area is fast becoming famous for its gastronomic offerings.